-For quick and easy communication, instant messaging is more convenient than email, and more secure than SMS text messaging – at least if you have the right app.
-A secure messaging application will let you safely exchange private information with employees, clients and co-workers without compromising your data.
+For quick and easy communication, instant messaging is more convenient than email and more secure than SMS text messaging – at least, if you have the right app.
+A secure messaging application lets you safely exchange private information with employees, clients and co-workers without compromising your data.
 While no messaging app is totally foolproof, business users with privacy concerns would be wise to check out these five secure messengers to ensure they’re as safe as possible.

 Secure messaging apps are software platforms that allow users to communicate and transfer information through a high-security interface.
 The information is kept secure and confidential using several cybersecurity measures, such as end-to-end encryption and self-destructing messages.

 There are several reasons why a secure messaging application is vital for business operations, whether you operate in a sensitive industry like healthcare or you simply want to ensure the security of sensitive company data.
 Here are a few common reasons businesses need secure messaging applications: